How to promote your mobile app on social media

 While other channels can be extremely effective in their own right, social media is unrivaled in its ability to offer these advantages.
 This should also be noted when developing your social media strategy for mobile apps.

 Before taking these marketing channels by storm, you need to know how and why you want to form a social media presence.
-This can be defined by going through the following steps:
+In other words, to develop a social media strategy you need to be able to answer a simple question: “What is a social media marketing strategy?”
+You can create a well-defined social media strategy by going through the following steps:

 Define your social media KPIs